jjprevite/learning/thinkful.md

 - [ ] Prep course for Data Science Bootcamp

 ## Progress
+#### February 1st, 2018
+- worked on WDF.
+Learned about traversing, reviewed jQuery
+- now at 69%

 #### January 31st, 2018
 - worked for a little on WDF.
 Learned that a "factory function" has a sole purpose of creating an instance of some model
 - now at 64%